Advertising Regulation Frequently Asked Questions (FAQ)

 - 1. What rules apply to communications with the public?

 - In general, FINRA member firms' communications with the public must comply with FINRA Rule 2210.
-Depending on the nature of the content, a communication may also need to comply with FINRA Rules 2212 (Use of Rankings in Retail Communications); 2213 (Requirements for the Use of Bond Mutual Fund Volatility Ratings); 2214 (Requirements for the Use of Investment Analysis Tools); 2215 (Communications with the Public Regarding Securities Futures); 2216 (Communications with the Public About Collateralized Mortgage Obligations; IM-2210-2 (Communications with the Public About Variable Life Insurance and Variable Annuities); FINRA Rule 2241 (Research Analysts and Research Reports); and FINRA Rule 2242 (Debt Research Analysts and Debt Research Reports).
+Depending on the nature of the content, a communication may also need to comply with FINRA Rules 2211 (Communications with the Public About Variable Life Insurance and Variable Annuities); 2212 (Use of Investment Company Rankings in Retail Communications); 2213 (Requirements for the Use of Bond Mutual Fund Volatility Ratings); 2214 (Requirements for the Use of Investment Analysis Tools); 2215 (Communications with the Public Regarding Securities Futures); 2216 (Communications with the Public About Collateralized Mortgage Obligations; FINRA Rule 2241 (Research Analysts and Research Reports); and FINRA Rule 2242 (Debt Research Analysts and Debt Research Reports).

 Options communications must comply with FINRA Rule 2220.

-Please feel free to contact the Advertising Regulation Department to inquire about specific rule applications.
+Please feel free to contact the Advertising Regulation Department to inquire about the details and specific rule applications.

 - 2. What are the categories that make up communications with the public?